 - HIIT burns more calories – HIIT now provides a better and more efficient way of reducing weight by cutting down the time of exercise and still burning more calories.
-It’s increased cardiorespiratory circulation as a result of the combined active and inactive period of exercise maximizes calorie burn by half the time and efficiently affects weight loss
+It’s increase in cardiorespiratory circulation as a result of the combination of active and inactive period of exercise maximizes calorie burn by half the time and efficiently affects weight loss

 - HIIT is flexible and convenient – HIIT could sound intense however, the intensity of the training varies for individuals depending on one’s ability.
 It is also majorly convenient as it can be done at any time and place often without the need of equipment

 - HIIT yields results in less time – This is very alluring of course, as the exercise provides a shorter time frame required than a lot of other workouts in order for benefits to be experienced.
 The period of training with HIIT may last for as long as 5 seconds to 8 minutes long with a mix of the varied recovery period, giving a total between 20 to 45 minutes.
 Even with this abbreviated exercise time, results are evident for most people.
 More calories are burnt and more muscles are built at a shorter time when compared to the regular exercises

 A 2016 study found that sprinting for a total of one minute during a ten minute HIIT workout will produce the same kind of effects as a continuous 45 minute jog